zkmove/zkmove/README.md

 **A zero-knowledge proof-friendly bytecode virtual machine**, to improve programmability and composability of zk-proof application.

 **Powered by Move language and Halo2**.
-As a new generation of programming language for digital assets, Move guarantees secutiry of assets at the language level.
-Halo2 uses Plonkish arithmetization, fitable for constructing complicated ciruit.
+As a new generation of programming language for digital assets, Move guarantees security of assets at the language level.
+Halo2 uses Plonkish arithmetization, fitable for constructing complicated circuits.
 No trusted setup required

 **No compromise on performance while pursuing Turing completeness**.
 Two types of circuits are combined: VM circuits to handle conditional branches and loops, and Move circuits, which directly compiled from bytecodes, offer smaller proof size and shorter proving time.